BendDAO/bend-protocol-subgraph/README.md

 # development using localhost hardhat node
 docker-compose up

-# or development using rinkeby
+# or development using rinkeby, api url can be infura or alchemy
 export GRAPH_ETHEREUM="rinkeby:https://eth-rinkeby.alchemyapi.io/v2/${ALCHEMY_KEY}"
 docker-compose up

-# or development using mainnet
+# or development using mainnet, api url can be infura or alchemy
 export GRAPH_ETHEREUM="mainnet:https://eth-mainnet.alchemyapi.io/v2/${ALCHEMY_KEY}"
 docker-compose up